simplesamlphp/simplesamlphp/modules/core/docs/authproc_targetedid.md

 This filter generates the `eduPersonTargetedID` attribute for the user.

-This filter will use the contents of the attribute set by the `attributename` option as the unique user ID.
+This filter will use the contents of the attribute set by the `identifyingAttribute` option as the unique user ID.

 Parameters
 ----------

-`attributename`
+`identifyingAttribute`
 :   The name of the attribute we should use for the unique user identifier.

     Note: only the first value of the specified attribute is being used for the generation of the identifier.